 Important: In vCenter a disk can be resized only if the VM is in poweroff state and the VM has no snapshots or the template, which the VM is based on, doesn't use linked clones.

 Updating VM Configuration

 Some of the VM configuration attributes defined in the VM Template can be updated after the VM is created.
-If the VM is not running, the onevm updateconf command will allow you to change the following attributes:
+The onevm updateconf command will allow you to change the following attributes: